Understanding Postpartum Psychosis

 - Delusions and hallucinations that the woman thinks are real

 - Being hyperactive or purposely trying to stay busy

 - Trouble concentrating and remembering things

 - Suicidal or infanticidal threats/attempts

 When postpartum psychosis first develops, some of the earliest signs you may notice are an increase in restlessness, insomnia and irritability.
-These can quickly morph into intense mood swings, eventually leading to full on psychotic episodes.
+These can quickly morph into intense mood swings, eventually leading to full-on psychotic episodes.

 Women may move quickly from “highs” such as elation to “lows” such as disorientation and confusion.
 Women with postpartum psychosis may also seem to be disorganized or scattered in their thoughts and behaviors.

-When postpartum psychosis becomes severe, women will have delusional beliefs that center around their child.
+When postpartum psychosis becomes severe, women will have delusional beliefs that center on their child.
 In some cases, women may hear voices that don’t exist.
 These voices may be instructing the woman to harm herself or the baby.